 For N26-based interworking: (Solution #1, #3, #6 and #10) the current specification already supports the RFSP Index in use transferred to MME in UE context during handover/TAU.

 If there is any enhanced information, it should also be transferred via N26.

-For without N26 interworking: 3 potential enhancements are proposed:

-(Solution #2, #4, #5 and #7) AMF sends the RFSP Index in use and any enhanced information to HSS+UDM and MME receives the information from HSS+UDM.

-(Solution #9) PCF sends the authorized RFSP Index and any enhanced information to HSS+UDM and MME receives the information from HSS+UDM.

-(Solution #8) Enhancement at MME only to applies local policy.

-For both interworking scenarios, MME needs enhancement to solve the KI.
-Considering without N26 interworking deployment is rare in live network, the enhancement related to HSS+UDM could be deprioritized and should be avoid.

 Q2: If the MME get the RFSP Index in used in handover procedure or idle mode mobility procedure, how and when it resumes to the subscription RFSP Index.

-(Solution #1, #6, #7 and #9) The PCF for a UE maintains the AM Policy Association when UE move from 5G to 4G and updates the authorized RFSP Index according to triggers and conditions defined in current specification.
+(Solution #1 and #6) The PCF for a UE maintains the AM Policy Association when UE move from 5G to 4G and updates the authorized RFSP Index according to triggers and conditions defined in current specification.
 The MME re-selects the RFSP Index in use considering the dynamic input from PCF at the cost of network overhead and extra procedures.